ruipimentelfigueiredo/AlpineGP/README.md

      argument **must** be `X`.

 Additionally, the fourth argument of the **fitness** function **must** be the dataset labels, called `y`.
-For unsupervised problems, `None` can be passed for the labels to the `fit` method of the regressor.
+For unsupervised problems, `None` must be passed as a `y` argument to the fit method of the regressor, while the `y` argument of the fitness function must be dropped.
 Any additional arguments can be set using the `common_data` argument of the `GPSymbolicRegressor` object (see below).

 ```python
 def predict(individuals_batch, toolbox, X):